xnti/discord-nitro-generator/README.md

 discord bot that tries discord nitro gift codes if exists.

 # how to use
-1. install node.js
+install node.js
-2. invite bot to your server
-3. enter your bot's login information
-4. enter a channel's id.
+invite bot to your discord server enter your bot's login information, enter a channel's id. put your proxy list to "proxies.txt" run app.js with node
-5. node app.js